baskeyx/translations/README.md

 This build uses the gulp=file-include package, to add a new translation attribute you must add this to the translations.json file.
 The key of this must then be included in the index.html file with the '@@' prefix. e.g: @@translation1.

-You can add as many new translations as you would like the build will automatically output a file for each entry with the suffix named after the version.
+You can enter as many new translations as you like, the build will automatically output a file for each entry with the suffix named after the version.